 In the past months, we often saw questions about whether NCM (Lithium Nickel Manganese Cobalt Oxide) is the best material for being used as cathode material for our batteries.
 We saw questions about performance, safety and sustainability, sometimes even resulting in recommendations to rather use LFP (Lithium Iron Phosphate) for residential as well as commercial batteries.
-In this article, we would like to explain why NCM is the right choice of cathode material for LG Chem batteries and why LFP based batteries should not be preferred compared over NCM batteries.
+In this article, we would like to explain why NCM is the right choice of cathode material for LG Energy Solution batteries and why LFP based batteries should not be preferred compared over NCM batteries.
 We will explain, why our NCM battery technology is more durable, less heavy, better to manage and more environmental friendly.

 We will cover these topics: